Who We Are

 For a fuller breakdown of our beliefs, you can read our Statement of Faith on the Evangelical Alliance website.

-If there’s anything that isn’t clear or that you’d like to talk through with us, please don’t hesitate to get in touch.
+If there’s anything that isn’t clear, or that you’d like to talk through with us, please don’t hesitate to get in touch.

 Our Leadership Team

-In my spare time, I enjoy watching and playing sports of all kinds (although the emphasis tends to be on the former rather than the latter in recent years!); drinking good coffee; and spending time with Emma and our two children.
+In my spare time, I enjoy watching and playing sports of all kinds (although the emphasis tends to be on the former rather than the latter in recent years!); drinking good coffee; and spending time with Em and our two children.

 Lisa Calvert, Families and Community Worker